hpsa/hpe-application-automation-tools-plugin/doc/LR_Integration.md

 4. Click **Open** and view the results.

 **Note:** The pass and fail criteria for LoadRunner scenario tests are based on the LoadRunner Service Level Agreement (SLA).
 If you do not define an SLA, the scenario will fail.
-For details, see the [[LoadRunner Help Center]](https://admhelp.microfocus.com/lr/).
+For details, see the [LoadRunner Help Center](https://admhelp.microfocus.com/lr/).

 #### Review the results in Jenkins